lemniscus/osdi-client/README.md

 ### SingleSyncerInterface<a name="single-syncer"></a>

-Single-Syncer classes are responsible for syncing a single object on either system with its doppelganger on the other system.
+Single-Syncer classes are responsible for syncing a single object on either system with its doppelgänger on the other system.

 A Single-Syncer may use a [Matcher](#matcher) to find an existing twin, and may create a new twin if one doesn't exist.
 It will normally use a [Mapper](#mapper) to copy data between the twins, then ask the mapped objects to save themselves.